josepbau/Lone-Star-Lords-Motor-Club/content/community/Trunk or Treat.md

 **Trunk or Treats are a fun way to showcase our rides along with giving back to our community.
 The main purpose of this is event is to  provide a safe and controlled environment for the kiddos to walk around freely, trick or treat, visit all the cars and members, and fill their goodie bags.**

 **This event is also a good time to invite other clubs to join and meet up for a good cause and to network.
 The addition of the other clubs makes for a larger event and more participants to hand out more treats for the kids to enjoy.
-We also use the event to promote our upcoming events, such as Punks for Tots, Christmas Tree Run, and the Texas Independence Lone Star Beer Bash**
+We also use the event to promote our upcoming events, such as Punks for Tots, Christmas Tree Run, and the [Texas Independence Lone Star Beer Bash](Texas%20Independence%20Lone%20Star%20Beer%20Bash.md).**

  ![trunk](../trunk.jpeg)